KitchenSong/effective_mass_tensor/README.md

 # effective_mass_tensor

-## Example : A band minimum at L point in reciprocal space of FCC material
+## Example : A band minimum at L point in reciprocal space of PbTe (Rocksalt structure)

 ## Basic idea
   i.
 Calculate energy on a mesh around L point using Quantum Espresso. <br />